 You need to make sure your social media strategy remains consistent.
 That means these four to six posts that happen each day need to remain consistent with your brand and the voice you are trying to project as a personal trainer.

-There is no doubt that this will help show you as knowledgable, help to engage with others and ultimately, grow your social media accounts effectively.
+Undoubtedly, this will help show you as knowledgeable, help you engage with others, and ultimately, grow your social media accounts effectively.

 Post at the right times of the day

-When looking at Facebook, for example, even though you are posting four to six times a day, you have to make sure that you are posting at the right times.
+When looking at Facebook, for example, even though you post four to six times a day, you have to ensure that you post at the right times.

-Scheduling a post for 3 am in the morning is not going to reach a lot of your audience, right?
-Research has shown that posting at certain times of the day not only means more people see your content but it also drives far better engagement.
+Scheduling a post for 3 am in the morning is not going to reach a lot of your audience.
+Research has shown that posting at certain times of the day means more people see your content and drives far better engagement.